Replay System

 5. Dijkstra's Algorithm for Patch Path Finding

-When jumping to a target timestamp, the PatchGraph finds the shortest path of patches to apply using Dijkstra's algorithm:
+When jumping to a target timestamp, the ReplayInterface asks the segment’s PatchGraph for the shortest patch sequence.

 def find_patch_path(from_time: datetime, to_time: datetime) -> list[PatchGraphNode]: